BDC Hamburger Icon

 FYIDid you know

-5. Build rapport and trust.
+5. Build rapport and trust

 graphic of two colleagues high-fiving each other

 Building trust takes time.
 When done right, the tips outlined above can help bond your team and form the basis of trust between team members.
-Create an environment where your team feels safe so that they can collaborate better.
+Create an environment where your team feels safe so they can collaborate better.
 Respecting differences, following through on group norms and having a common goal help build unity within a team.

 Face-to-face interaction is especially crucial for cross-border or remote teams where employees spend most of their time separate from their team members.
 While there are ways to ensure that your cross-cultural team can work efficiently even when they’re located in different parts of the world, nothing beats some face time.